rickdevera/tenable_immersion_day_labs/LabExercise-02a.md

   1. Select **GitHub -> Connect**
   1. If you have not logged in, enter the username and password of the GitHub account
   1. Click **Continue**
+1. Select the repository **tenable-awsjam-demo**
-1. Select  all repositories listed.
-Some of these repositories will be used in other labs.
+Some repositories may be listed and can be selected, however they will not be used in this lab.

 **Quick Reference:**  https://docs.tenable.com/tenablecs/Content/GettingStarted/ConnectingRepositories.htm